-Definition Wording to use Classes of recommendations Class I Evidence and/or general agreement Is recommended or is indicated that a given treatment or procedure is beneficial, useful, effective.
-Class II Conflicting evidence and/or a divergence of opinion about the usefulness/ efficacy of the given treatment or procedure.
-Class IIa Should be considered Weight of evidence/opinion is in favour of usefulness/efficacy.
-Class IIb Usefulness/efficacy is less well May be considered established by evidence/opinion.
-Class III Is not recommended Evidence or general agreement that the given treatment or procedure is not ©ESC 2021 useful/effective, and in some cases may be harmful.
+Definition Wording to use nmendations Class I Evidence and/or general agreement that a given treatment or procedure is beneficial, useful, effective.
+Is recommended or is indicated Class II Class II Conflicting evidence and/or a divergence of a efficacy of the given treatment or procedure Class II Class II Conflicting evidence and/or a divergence of a efficacy of the given treatment or procedure Weight of evidence/opinion is in favour of usefulness/efficacy.
+Should be considered Class IIb Usefulness/efficacy is less well established by evidence/opinion.
+May be considered established by evidence/opinion.
+Class III Evidence or general agreement that the given treatment or procedure is not useful/effective, and in some cases may be harmful. given treatment or procedure is not useful/effective, and in some cases ls not recommended programmes are needed because it has been shown that the outcome of disease may be favourably influenced by the thorough application of clinical recommendations.